-Second Monday of the the Month Potluck – May 6th and June 10thPotlucks start at 6pm in the Shiras Room of Peter White Public Library in Marquette.
+Second Monday of the the Month Potluck – June 10th, July 8th, September 9th, October 14thPotlucks start at 6pm in the Shiras Room of Peter White Public Library in Marquette.
 On August 12th, we will be meeting at 6pm under the pavilion at Miners’ Park in Negaunee.
 Bring a vegan* dish to pass.
 If possible please also bring table settings (plates, cutlery, cups) to help reduce waste. *Vegan omits all animal products including meat, dairy, eggs, and honey.
 Anything from the plant kingdom is vegan.

 H.O.P.E movie screening Watch the trailer here!